Research and development: Israel

+South Korea

+South Korea is one of the leading countries in terms of R&D spending, in addition to having "some of the world’s highest innovation inputs in terms of human capital and research spending."
+However, in recent years, the country has experienced some slowdown in terms of R&D efficiency.
+In a 2023 report, The OECD gave Korea numerous suggestions on how to continue to grow their research and development industry.
+Some of their key suggestions include moving from a "fast-follower" model (improving existing tech) to a "first-mover" model (original, high-risk discovery), as well as strengthening their research system on the whole.
+Furthermore, OECD emphasizes the need for South Korea to keep up with the ever-changing needs of society and address global transitions in order to ensure their R&D efforts are up to date and efficient.

 European Union

-Europe is lagging behind in R&D investments from the past two decades.
-The target of 3% of gross domestic product (GDP) was meant to be reached by 2020, but the current amount is below this target.
+Europe is lagging behind in R&D investments from the past two decades.The target of 3% of gross domestic product (GDP) was meant to be reached by 2020, but the current amount is below this target.
 This also causes a digital divide among countries since only a few EU Member States have R&D spending.

 Research and innovation in Europe are financially supported by the programme Horizon 2020, which is open to participation worldwide.

 A notable example is the European environmental research and innovation policy, based on the Europe 2020 strategy which will run from 2014 to 2020, a multidisciplinary effort to provide safe, economically feasible, environmentally sound and socially acceptable solutions along the entire value chain of human activities.

 Firms that have embraced advanced digital technology devote a greater proportion of their investment efforts to R&D. Firms who engaged in digitisation during the pandemic report spending a big portion of their expenditure in 2020 on software, data, IT infrastructure, and website operations.
 A 2021/2022 survey found that one in every seven enterprises in the Central, Eastern and South Eastern regions (14%) may be classed as active innovators — that is, firms that spent heavily in research and development and developed a new product, process, or service — however this figure is lower than the EU average of 18%.
 In 2022, 67% of enterprises in the same region deployed at least one sophisticated digital technology, and 69% EU firms did the same.'

-As of 2023, European enterprises account for 18% of the world's top 2 500 R&D corporations, but just 10% of new entrants, compared to 45% in the United States and 32% in China.
+As of 2023, European enterprises accounted for 18% of the world's top 2 500 R&D corporations, but just 10% of new entrants, compared to 45% in the United States and 32% in China.

-As of 2024, the electronics sector leads in R&D investment, with 28% of its total investment dedicated to it.
+As of 2024, the electronics sector lead in R&D investment, with 28% of its total investment dedicated to it.
 This is followed by textiles (19%), digital (18%), and aerospace (15%).
 Other sectors allocate less than 10% of their total investment to R&D.

 While 17% of the world’s top R&D investors are based in the European Union, they accounted for only 1% of acquisitions involving EU-based companies between 2013 and 2023.